aalto-trafficsense/regular-routes-devops/README.markdown

         `sudo chef-client --local-mode --runlist 'recipe[regularroutes]`
         Note! this may fail due to some packages not to be up-to-date and you need to run `apt-get update` and re-run chef-client command

-B Setting up local development server using Virtualbox and Vagrant
+B: Setting up local development server using Virtualbox and Vagrant
 ------------------------------------------

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)